YoussifShaaban98/YoussifShaaban98/README.md

 ## 👋 About Me
 Hi!
 I'm [Youssif Amr], a **fresh graduate** passionate about exploring the world of **Natural Language Processing (NLP)** and **Large Language Models (LLMs)**.
 I'm on an exciting journey to master the art of building intelligent systems that interact with humans seamlessly.
-I'm seeking opportunities to apply my skills in real-world projects and contribute to impactful technologies.

 ## 🚀 What I’m Working On
 - 🌱 **Learning:** Advancing my skills in NLP, machine learning, and the intricacies of LLMs.